Quezler/mindustry__nydus--map-pool/README.md

 •If you want to submit the built-in maps, add `[Built-in]` to your title.

-Feel free to add (or remove) maps via pull requests based soley on your own opinion,
+Feel free to add (or remove) maps via pull requests based solely on your own opinion,
 do not be afraid to offend people with your own taste :slightly_smiling_face:
 (discussing them can happen in the pull request)